hemakl/reader-flask-project/README.txt

 To exit the virtual environment
 -------------------------------
 14) 'cd' back into reader-flask-project
+15) to exit virtual env
+On Windows:
-15) run the batch or shell script at booklist_env\Scripts\deactivate (your prompt will go back to normal)
+	booklist_env\Scripts\deactivate (your prompt will go back to normal) On Mac/Linux Variants:
+	deactivate

 Enhancements:
 --------------